f0cal/google-coral/README.md

 # Dev Board
 ## OS notes
-* Given the observations below (primarily the `libc` version) the OS appears to be an upgraded-to-testing version of Debian 9.0 (Stretch).
+* Given the observations below (primarily the `libc` version) the OS appears to be a stock version of Debian 9.0 (Stretch).
 This knowledge allows us to access Debian sources without much concern.

 ```bash
 $ lsb_release -a